junxit/us-congress-bills-112/bill.md

 - **(b)** *Payment on production* If the cumulative production of valuable locatable minerals produced in commercial quantities from the Federal land conveyed to Resolution Copper under section 4 exceeds the quantity of production of locatable minerals from the Federal land used in the income capitalization approach analysis prepared under section 4(d)(3), Resolution Copper shall pay to the United States, by not later than March 15 of each applicable calendar year, a value adjustment payment for the quantity of excess production at the same rate assumed for the income capitalization approach analysis prepared under section 4(d)(3).
 - **(c)** *State law unaffected* Nothing in this section modifies, expands, diminishes, amends, or otherwise affects any State law relating to the imposition, application, timing, or collection of a State excise or severance tax.
 - **(d)** *Use of funds*
-  - **(1)** *Separate fund* All funds paid to the United States under this section shall be deposited in a special fund established in the Treasury and shall be available to the Secretary and the Secretary of the Interior only for the purposes authorized by paragraph (2).
+  - **(1)** *Separate fund* All funds paid to the United States under this section shall be deposited in a special fund established in the Treasury and shall be available, in such amounts as are provided in advance in appropriation Acts, to the Secretary and the Secretary of the Interior only for the purposes authorized by paragraph (2).
   - **(2)** *Authorized use* Amounts in the special fund established pursuant to paragraph (1) shall be used for maintenance, repair, and rehabilitation projects for Forest Service and Bureau of Land Management assets.

 ## § 7.
 Withdrawal